 - Theory and Science (TAS) - theory exam

 - Applied Knowledge in Practice (AKP) - theory exam

 You'll need to pass the three theory exams before you can sit the MRCPCH Clinical exam.

-The College manages the national sub-specialty recruitment process, which you might hear being mentioned as NTN, or Grid.
+The College manages the national sub-specialty recruitment process, which you might hear being mentioned as 'Grid'.
 Each year, sub-specialty posts are advertised and trainees complete an online application via the Oriel system.
 Applications are followed by a shortlisting process and, if successful at that first stage, final appointments are decided via a panel interview.
 You can see more detail on our sub-specialty training application guidance page.

 Special interest (SPIN) Modules